alscwha2/scripts/README.md

 ## Rant
 Small Bash script, let me write whatever I want in the terminal just to get my ideas flowing, without saving them.

+## nvim_alternative
+An executable script to run the neovim snap.
+This was needed in order to use neovim as an /etc/alternative for editor, because snaps do not word as alternatives.